-Possible imprisonment for evading the TV licence fee is to remain, as the government takes decriminalisation of the licence fee off the table – at least for now.
+Possible imprisonment for refusing to pay the TV licence fee is to remain, as the government takes decriminalisation of the licence fee off the table – at least for now.
 The government, however, “remains concerned” that criminal sanction is “unfair”, and will revisit the issue in the future.

 The decision was published by the government this week, following an eight-week long consultation in which a majority of responders were against making changes to the current state of affairs.

 The TV Licence fee is used to fund the BBC, and currently stands at £157.50/year.
 Anyone who watches the BBC live, or via the BBC iPlayer app, has to pay it.

 Furthermore, if you watch any type of live TV from any broadcaster (even international ones), you also need to pay the fee (See our full guide on whether you need to pay the TV Licence fee or not).

 As things are now, failure to pay the TV licence fee is a criminal offence, and evaders can end up paying a fine of up to £1,000 or even get sent to jail by the courts, if they don’t pay the fine.

 “TV Licensing” found 174,416 people watching TV without a licence in 2019/20, and there were a total of 114,000 convictions of TV licence fee evaders in 2019 (up 3% from 2015).